adrianpomilio/serverless-how-to/README.md

 Adrian Pomilio

 ### How can I contribute?
 We are currently working out the approach for content templates and style.
-We encourage anyone to pull the code and issue a pull request.
+We encourage anyone to contribute in any positive aspect.
+You can clone the code and issue a pull request.